 - 1. Enshrine in federal legislation the provision of, and timely access to, inclusive and accessible mental health and substance use programs, services and supports that are equally valued to those provided for physical health problems and conditions. - 2.
 Ensure that a full array of publicly funded and evidence-based mental health and substance use health programs, services and supports are available to Canadians on an equitable basis, when and where they need it, and extend beyond traditional hospital/physician settings (as set out in the Canada Health Act). - 3.
 Recognize the fundamental importance of investing in health promotion, prevention, education, and the social determinants of health. - 4.
 Include clear mutual accountabilities between the federal government and the PTs, as well as meaningful national health system performance indicators. - 5.
-Be linked to appropriate and sustainable federal funding to the PTs for expanded access to mental health care services (e.g., diagnostic assessment and psychological treatment).
+Embed an appropriate and sustainable envelope of federal funding for the PTs to expand access to mental health care services (e.g., diagnostic assessment and psychological treatment).